A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Conclusion and Discussion

 Despite these important contributions, our work has several limitations that inform avenues for future research.
 First, a central assumption of our methodology is the correct specification of the propensity score model, which governs the probability of observing different missingness patterns.
-This assumption is the price we pay in the challenging scenario where prediction-based inference is most needed: analysts typically have minimal or no control of the prediction models.
-As such, assumptions on the prediction models need to be avoided, and the correct specification of the propensity score model comes as the price.
-Although we demonstrate valid inference when propensity scores are known or consistently estimated from a correctly specified model, results from Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps} show that propensity score model misspecification will lead to biased estimation when the ML predictions are not sufficiently precise.
-In practice, however, correctly specifying the propensity score model, especially when the number of missingness patterns $K$ is large, is challenging if not impossible.
-As a result, although this paper provide a theoretical foundation for an arbitrary $K$, it is more practically feasible when $K$ is small.
-Future work should focus on robust propensity score model against misspecification.
-Furthermore, it is worth noting that results from Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps} exhibits empirical evidence of the double robustness of the proposed PS-PPI method, where PS-PPI achieve the 95\% nominal coverage rate when the quality of the ML predictions are precise enough (or perfect).
-Recalling that the PS-PPI estimator is an AIPW estimator, a thorough theoretical investigation to the potential double robustness property of the PS-PPI estimator is needed as a future work to clarify the quality requirement of the ML predictions to bypass the challenging modeling process of the propensity score models.
+This assumption is the price we pay in the challenging scenario where prediction-based inference is most needed: analysts typically have minimal or no control over the prediction models.
+As such, assumptions on the prediction models need to be avoided, and the correct specification of the propensity score model comes at a price.
+Although we demonstrate valid inference when propensity scores are known or consistently estimated from a correctly specified model, results from Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps} in the Supporting Information show that propensity score model misspecification will lead to biased estimation when the ML predictions are not sufficiently precise.
+It is worth noting that results from Figure~\ref{fig:varying_prediction_noise_misspecified_ps} and~\ref{fig:varying_prediction_bias_misspecified_ps} in the Supporting Information show that PS-PPI achieves the 95\% nominal coverage rate when the ML predictions are precise enough (or perfect).
+Future work should focus on mitigating the effect of propensity score model misspecification.
+Second, another practical limitation of PS-PPI is that it imposes assumptions on the minimum size of data within each missingness pattern to guarantee the learnability of the parameter of interest.
+For example, to fit a linear regression analysis model with $p$ parameters (including the intercept), at least $p + 1$ data points are needed.
+In this case, PS-PPI requires each missingness pattern within the data to contain at least $p + 1$ data points, and if this requirement is not satisfied, then data with that missingness pattern have to be dropped from the dataset.
+Third, while PS-PPI provides a data-driven approach for selecting tuning parameters ($\Wb_k$) that guarantees efficiency gains, the assumption of identical $\Wb_k$ across strata was made for simplicity and ease of implementation.
+Future work could explore more adaptive stratum-specific weight selection to potentially achieve even greater efficiency, although this may involve more complex optimization procedures.
+Fourth, the number of possible missingness patterns can grow exponentially with the number of variables.
+Although in many practical applications, the number of observed patterns is manageable, scenarios with a very large number of distinct patterns could pose computational challenges.
+Future work can improve the utility of the framework by developing adaptive procedures to use data from a small number of the most informative missingness patterns.
+Fifth, while our framework is versatile within Z-estimation problems, its extension to other inferential paradigms or specific complex data types, such as longitudinal or spatial data where the temporal and spatial dependency of missingness is critical, or high-dimensional settings where variable selection and inference are performed simultaneously, presents fertile ground for future research.
+The current work also focuses on the MAR assumption.
+Extending these prediction-powered inference ideas to handle missing not at random (MNAR) scenarios, while notoriously challenging due to identifiability issues, would be a significant theoretical and practical advancement.
+We leave these directions for future work.